 Further information on page Registration, permits and risk assessment for GMM.
 The risk assessment shall be carried out in order that everyone shall have a safe work environment, and to raise risk awareness.

 Micro-organisms that cause infectious diseases in humans are classified, in accordance with increasing hazardousness, into risk groups 2-4.
 The ones that do not cause infectious diseases are classified as risk group 1.
 They may still cause ill-health due to hypersensitivity or toxigenic effects.
 Examples of micro-organisms that do not normally cause infectious diseases are cell cultures, as well as E. coli, which has been adapted to the laboratory (i.e., not pathogenic).

-In appendix 2 B to the provision "Microbiological work environment risks", there is a list of bacteria, viruses, fungi and parasites, classified in risk groups 2-4, to be used as a guideline.
+In appendix 2 B to the provision "Risk of infection", there is a list of bacteria, viruses, fungi and parasites, classified in risk groups 2-4, to be used as a guideline.